 Partner brings Goodwill, but not Recorded in Books

-When a new partner brings goodwill but is not recorded in the books of accounts – Many times to avoid income tax the goodwill brought by the new partner and payment to the old partner is not recorded in the books of accounts rather they show this in some other way so that it appears as a transaction other than goodwill transaction.
-Or it is directly paid to the existing other partners and nothing comes into the business and thus in the books of account As this leads to the generation of black money it is not considered a good practice.
+When a new partner brings goodwill but is not recorded in the books of accounts – Many times to avoid income tax, the goodwill brought by the new partner and payment to the old partner is not recorded in the books of accounts.
+Instead, they show this in some other way so that it appears as a transaction other than a goodwill transaction.
+Or it is directly paid to the existing other partners, and nothing comes into the business and thus in the books of account.
+As this leads to the generation of black money, it is not considered a good practice.

 Partner brings Goodwill and Retained in the Firm